 The mission of the Town of Florence Dorothy Nolan Senior Center is to provide fulfilling social, recreational, cultural, and educational programs and activities for the senior community of Florence.
-Overview of Program The transportation program serves the Town of Florence and the incorporated limits of Florence.
-There are three distinct residential areas served by the program - the historic Town Core area, Anthem at Merrill Ranch, and the Service Type: Seniors & people with disabilities Four Parks area.
-Service Area: Town of Florence The transportation program was initiated for seniors who are at least fifty-five (55) years old and persons who are disabled.
-Transportation is provided to the Senior Center medical encountermants, sharping, and various Applicant Status: Local Government disabled.
+Overview of Program

+The transportation program serves the Town of Florence and the incorporated limits of Florence.
+There are three distinct residential areas served by the program - the historic Town Core area, Anthem at Merrill Ranch, and the Four Parks area.
+Service Type: Seniors & people with disabilities

+Service Area: Town of Florence

+The transportation program was initiated for seniors who are at least fifty-five (55) years old and persons who are disabled.
 Transportation is provided to the Senior Center, medical appointments, shopping, and various social/recreation events.
-The Town has operated the Dorothy Nolan Senior Center for nearly twenty-nine (29) Major Funding Source: 5310 Funding years.
+The Town has operated the Dorothy Nolan Senior Center for nearly twenty (20) years.
 Numerous activities are provided daily including a nutritious meal program.
 The Senior Center currently operates four (4) vehicles, two with wheelchair lifts.
-The other two vans are used when clients are not in need of a Annual Date Year: 2021 lift.
+The other two vans are used when clients are not in need of a lift.
 The transportation program vans typically operate Monday through Friday, from 8:00 AM - 4:00 PM.
+Applicant Status: Local Government

+Major Funding Source: 5310 Funding

+Annual Date Year: 2020

+Annual Trips: 6,927

+For more information: visit www.florenceaz.gov/senior-center/ Annual Miles: 15,738

+Annual Hours: 1,404

-Annual Trips: 6,350 Annual Miles: 4,874 For more information: visit www.florenceaz.gov/senior-center/ Annual Hours: 1,500 Vehicle Inventory: 4 Current Coordination/Needs: The Dorothy Nolan Senior Center was closed from March 13, 2020 to May 2021 due to the COVID-19 pandemic.
-During the closure, Senior Center staff provided transportation services that included meal deliveries, shopping trips and prescription deliveries.
-Since May 2021, services and activities have been resumed.
-Unmet Needs: Funding for ongoing and expanded operations for staff, volunteers, training and other ancillary services.
+Vehicle Inventory: 4

+Current Coordination/Needs: The Dorothy Nolan Senior Center has been closed since March 13, 2020 due to the COVID-19 pandemic.
+Senior center staff have been providing transportation services that include meal deliveries, shopping trips and prescription deliveries.

+Unmet Needs:

+Funding for ongoing and expanded operations for staff, volunteers, training and other ancillary services.